 So, for the purpose of the new study, the researchers worked with 28 younger adults, aged 18–34, and 24 older adults, aged 55–75, whose locus coeruleus activity and emotional arousal they monitored during a set of attention experiments.

-They did so using both brain scans and by assessing pupil dilation, which has been deemed a good indicator of locus coeruleus activity.
+They did so using both brain scans and by

 The tests consisted of showing the participants pairs of images: one featuring a building, and the other depicting a type of object.
 In some instances, the building was highlighted and the object appeared faded, and at other points it was the other way around.